 280,000 to 495,000 USP of Protease (needed to digest proteins)

 280,000 to 495,000 USP of Amylase needed to digest carbohydrates)

 Most often, the initial recommended dose is 2.8 grams or 1 teaspoon of enzymes with each meal (approximately 1 cup of food) .
 But talk to your vet- -they need to determine what the proper dose is for your individual dog.
 Beware… many “over-the-counter enzyme supplement” products do not supply enough of the proper amount of enzymes needed for an EPI dog.
 When determining what product to use, talk to your vet and/or other EPI dog owners.

 FEEDING RAW PANCREAS: If you would like to try using raw pancreas; fresh beef, pork or lamb pancreas are recommended.
-Raw BEEF Pancreas is available for purchase in the USA at http://www.hare-today.com/ or http://www.greentripe.com/ , and new resource as of 2012 on the USA eastern coast is http://www.greencuisine4pets.com/products.htm .
+Raw BEEF Pancreas is available for purchase in the USA at http://www.hare-today.com/ or http://www.greentripe.com/ . or Sirius Natural Pet Foods .
 There is also an amazing selection of raw pancreas at: https://www.mypetcarnivore.com/ .
-As of 2013 there is a raw bovine, porcine & ovine distributor, “BPOPARTS LLC” in Utah email at: BPOPARTSRF@gmail.com , or if you are in the U.K. http://rawtogo.co.uk/ .
+If you are in the U.K. you can look into http://rawtogo.co.uk/ .
 One to three or four ounces of raw pancreas can replace one teaspoon of pancreatic extract.
 Raw pancreas may be frozen in cubes for future use and thawed naturally, but never heat on the stove or in the microwave.